Student Award Information

 In 2011, the Advertising Educational Foundation created an annual award named for AEF’s Founder/Chairman Alfred J. Seaman, adman, copywriter and ad industry giant.
-The award recognizes a quality paper by an undergraduate student at a college or university whose work best demonstrates a unique understanding of and insight into advertising and its role in society, history and the economy.
+The award recognizes a quality paper by an undergraduate college or university student whose work best demonstrates a unique understanding of and insight into advertising and its role in society, history and the economy.

 The winner of the competition is selected by a panel of AEF board members, consisting of professors and advertising professionals.
-The 2014 award will be presented at the AEF annual Honors Night Dinner on Tuesday, June 10, 2014.
+The award is presented at the AEF annual Honors Night Dinner in New York City.

 Professors or students may initiate submissions (Only 3 student papers per professor are allowed).
 Each submission must include:

 - a copy of the paper

-- a supporting letter from a professor familiar with the work
+- a supporting letter from a professor who has reviewed the work

 - an abstract (no longer than 200 words)